• Skip to primary navigation

 • Email

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Jump to Video

 This lemon tiramisu is tangy, zesty, creamy, and the perfect make ahead dessert.
 The filling has lemon curd, is so easy to make, and is packed with tangy lemon flavor.
-It’s a refreshing twist on a classic tiramisu, and you can add or omit limoncello (lemon liquor) as you prefer.
+It’s a refreshing twist on a classic tiramisu, and you can add or omit limoncello as you prefer.
 Because this cake has lemon curd in the filling and topping, it’s packed with creamy, zesty, tangy, lemon flavor.

 slice of creamy lemon tiramisu on white plate topped with lemon curd

-Why you will LOVE this recipe:
+🍋 Why you'll LOVE this recipe

 • Lemon curd: The lemon curd in the filling and topping make it ultra creamy and tart.

-• Easy: You can use storebought lemon curd to make it even easier but I recommend making your own as per the recipe.
+• Easy: You can use store-bought lemon curd to make it even easier but I recommend making your own as per the recipe.

 • Make ahead: This tiramisu needs to set overnight and is even better the next day or the day after.